open-telemetry/opentelemetry-specification/specification/sdk-span-processors.md

 ### OnStart(Span)

 `OnStart` is called when a span is started.
-This method is called synchronously on the execution thread, therefore it should not block or throw an exception.
+This method is called synchronously on the thread that started the span, therefore it should not block or throw exceptions.

 **Parameters:**